Characters: Legend of the Seeker

 - Because Destiny Says So: According to Zedd, this is why he got together with Cara.

 - Mauve Shirt

-- Pet the Dog: Specifically, he's the dog Cara pets: He's the first guy who actually gets her to laugh.
+- Pet the Dog: Specifically, he's the dog Cara pets.
+He's the first guy who actually gets her to laugh, or admit feelings for.

 - Shirtless Scene

 Played By: Jay Laga'aiaA boundary warden from Hartland and a long-time friend of Richard's.
 He remains loyal to Richard even when Michael turns the rest of Hartland against him.

 Played By: Tania NolanKahlan's sister, also a Confessor, who is injured and captured by the D'Harans on the way to Westland.

 - Action Mom: A painful and complicated breech birth in the middle of the wilderness?
 No problem!
 She's up again and cutting down fully armed and armored D'Haran soldiers like nothing the very next day!